SakshiReddy/Explainable-Clustering-Energy/README.md

 `cluster_descriptor_NLIP.py`: Python code for the Minimum Descriptors Problem expressed as a Nonlinear Integer Program.

-`cluster_descriptor_ILP.py`: Python code for the Minimum Descriptors Problem expressed as a Linear Integer Program.

 **Test 1** :

 Charlottesville and Albermarle County data